 Discovery without limits ...

-At Langley Mill Juniors we believe that well-planned, imaginative and practical Science lessons stimulate a child’s curiosity in finding out why things happen in the way they do.
+At Langley Mill Academy we believe that well-planned, imaginative and practical science lessons stimulate a child’s curiosity in finding out why things happen in the way they do.

 "The Important thing is not to stop questioning....."
 Albert Einstein

 At Langley Mill Academy we want learners to be engaged by a science curriculum which introduces them to aspects of biology, chemistry and physics, preparing them for further opportunities to study science in secondary education and opening their eyes to the real possibility of a future career in the scientific world.